inkarnaterpg/pako/README.md

 > zlib port to javascript, very fast!
 Modified to work correctly with streaming data for deflate.

+__Reading data in chunks:__

+This fork adds a `.flushResultBuffer()` method to the Deflate class, which will return all currently flushed chunks and clear out Deflate's buffer.

+It's worth noting that once Deflate is signaled to finish, the final blocks will need to be read from .result.

 __Why pako is cool:__